PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-06 10:28:16
+Last updated: 2024-04-06 10:28:49
-Random Quote: My father never bellowed like the Greatjon, but he was no less dangerous in his wroth.  -  Alys Karstark
+Random Quote: Stannis Baratheon with a grievance was like a mastiff with a bone; he gnawed it down to splinters.  -  Jon Snow